 Dance To Health

-A pioneering older people's fall prevention dance programme combining evidence based physiotherapy with the creativity and energy of dance.
-Dance To Health has helped hundreds of older people remain active and independent across the country and is now available to Norfolk residents free of charge.
+A pioneering older people's fall prevention dance programme combining evidence based activities (FAME & Otago) with the creativity and energy of dance, with each session being coordinated by a professional dance artist to ensure that dance is at the center of each session.
+Dance To Health has helped hundreds of older people remain active and independent across the country and is available to Norwich residents via three local groups.

 ‘‘Falls and their associated after effects are a significant issue for Norfolk’s older population and their support service providers.
 Participation in regular physical activity can help to prevent falls from happening, so we are really pleased to have Dance to Health in our county, which will provide an exciting adapted approach to fall prevention work.
 We are hoping that the programme will prove to be a popular tool in engaging older people into sustained physical activity."